PlagueHO/foundryvtt-azure/README.md

 It uses the `felddy/foundryvtt:release` container image from Docker Hub.
 The source and documentation for this container image can be found [here](https://github.com/felddy/foundryvtt-docker).
 It will use your Foundry VTT username and password to download the Foundry VTT application files and register it with your license key.

-The following environment variables should be configured in the workflow to define the region to deploy to and the storage and container configuration:
+The following variables should be configured in the repository to define the region to deploy to and the storage and container configuration:

+- `TYPE`: Should be set to `ACI` to deploy an Azure Container Instance.
 - `LOCATION`: The Azure region to deploy the resources to.
 For example, `AustraliaEast`.
+- `BASE_RESOURCE_NAME`: The base name that will prefixed to all Azure resources deployed to ensure they are unique.
+For example, `myfvtt`.
+- `RESOURCE_GROUP_NAME`: The name of the Azure resource group to create and add the resources to.
+For example, `myfvtt-rg`.
 - `STORAGE_CONFIGURATION`: The configuration of the Azure Storage SKU to use for storing Foundry VTT user data.
 Must be one of `Premium_100GB` or `Standard_100GB`.
 - `CONTAINER_CONFIGURATION`: The configuration of the Azure Container Instance for running the Foundry VTT server.
 Must be one of `Small`, `Medium` or `Large`.